Day for Night

 Sonali Joshi, Founder & Director

-Sonali has almost two decades’ experience in film exhibition and education, distribution and screen translation in the UK as well as in France, Denmark and Asia.
+Sonali has worked across film exhibition and education, distribution and screen translation throughout her career, in the UK, France, Denmark and Asia.
 She holds a PhD in Cinema Studies (University of Glasgow) and MA in Media & Communications (Goldsmiths, University of London).
 Her PhD focused on iconic French actor Jean Pierre Léaud and Star Studies.

 Sonali first discovered cinema at the spectacular 1930s Tyneside Cinema in Newcastle, being taken to watch classic Indian films there from a young age.
 However, her real introduction to the seventh art came when she first saw François Truffaut’s Les Quatre Cent Coups as a teenager, the start of a long relationship with French cinema, la Nouvelle Vague and cinema beyond.